laanwj/adlmidi/README.md

 adlseq
 =======

-`adlseq` is a a multitimbral softsynth using two or four-operator FM-synthesis.
-It uses OPL3 emulation and is based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
-This is the sound chip that was in Soundblaster Pro 2.0 and is commonly used for music in 80s-90s video games.
+`adlseq` is a a multitimbral softsynth that uses two or four-operator FM-synthesis to generate sounds.

+It performs emulation of the OPL3 sound chip and is based on [ADLMIDI](http://bisqwit.iki.fi/source/adlmidi.html) by Joel Yliluoma.
+This is the sound chip that was in Soundblaster Pro 2.0 and was commonly used for music in 80s-90s video games.

-Different executables are provided for playing MIDI files or receiving and playing MIDI input from ALSA sequencer input.
+Separate executables are provided for playing MIDI files and for receiving MIDI input from ALSA sequencer input.

 ![Interface screenshot](doc/screenshot/adlmidi.png)

-ADLMIDI features:
+Features:

 * OPL3 (Yamaha YMF262) emulation with four-operator mode support
-* 4500+ FM patches from a large number of PC games, copied from files typical to AIL = Miles Sound System / DMX / HMI = Human Machine Interfaces / Creative IBK.
+* 67 banks with 4500+ FM patches from a large number of PC games, copied from files typical to AIL = Miles Sound System / DMX / HMI = Human Machine Interfaces / Creative IBK.
 * Stereo sound
 * Reverb filter based on code from SoX, based on code from Freeverb.
 A copy of either project is not needed.
 * Number of simulated soundcards can be specified as 1-100 (maximum channels 1800!)
 * xterm-256color support
-* WIN32 console support (also tested with HXRT / MS-DOS)
+* ~~WIN32 console support (also tested with HXRT / MS-DOS)~~ (currently broken)
 * Pitch-bender with adjustable range
 * Vibrato that responds to RPN/NRPN parameters
 * Sustain enable/disable